How a Chiropractor for Whiplash Can Help You Heal

 At its core, whiplash is an injury caused by rapid acceleration and deceleration.
 Imagine your head, which is quite heavy, sitting atop your flexible neck.
 When a sudden force hits your body—like in a rear-end collision—your torso moves forward, but your head lags for a split second before being whipped forward to catch up.
 This violent motion pushes the delicate structures of your neck beyond their normal range of motion.
 The result is often a sprain or strain of the neck's soft tissues, which can lead to pain, stiffness, and a host of other symptoms that disrupt your daily life after auto accidents.

-It's Not Just Car Accidents: Other Common Causes
+Beyond Car Accidents: Other Common Causes of Whiplash

 While car crashes are a primary cause, they are far from the only one.
 Many people are surprised to learn that whiplash can happen during a variety of activities.
 A hard tackle in football, a sudden fall while skiing, or even an abrupt stop on a roller coaster can all create the same jarring motion.
 Because whiplash primarily affects soft tissues like muscles and ligaments, it often doesn’t show up on standard X-rays.
 This can lead people to believe they’re uninjured, especially if the incident didn't seem serious.
 This is particularly common with sports injuries, where athletes might try to "shake it off" without realizing the underlying damage.